danielholmes/coc-base-analyser/README.md

  - separate rule groups for farm vs arranged
  - pass, warning, fail levels (e.g. for minion anchors)
  - integration tests
- - password protection (in the wrong hands opposition would see our trap locations)

 ## TH8 TODO Rules